Lapacho: benefits, dosage, contraindications

 Antifungal

-Lapachol acts by disrupting the cell membranes of fungi.
-Its effectiveness has been demonstrated against Candida albicans, Cryptococcus neoformans, and other pathogenic species, with activity comparable to amphotericin B.
+Lapachol acts by disrupting fungal cell membranes.
+Its efficacy has been demonstrated against Candida albicans, Cryptococcus neoformans, and other pathogenic species, with activity comparable to amphotericin B.

 Usages associés